manticoresoftware/docker/README.md

 This is the official repository of the [Docker image](https://hub.docker.com/r/manticoresearch/manticore/) for [Manticore Search](https://github.com/manticoresoftware/manticore).

 Manticore Search is an open source full-text search server.
-The image use Ubuntu as the operating system.
+The image use currently Debian Stretch as the operating system.

 The searchd daemon runs in nodetach mode.
 Default configuration includes includes a simple Real-Time index and listen on the default ports ( `9306`  for SphinxQL and `9312` for SphinxAPI).